mfrasca/ecto/guides/howtos/Navigating Relations.md

 ### Looking at it from SQL

-Fine, it took time, but we now have our updated schema, where we can check the meaning of `belongs_to`.
-We connect directly to the database, not through Elixir.

 Let's use the `psql` prompt (if you commonly use something else, you should know the commands corresponding to what we show here).
 Our database is called `botany_repo` and you know your user and password.
 From inside the `psql` prompt, give: